damienstanton/damienstanton/README.md

 # ✊🏾 Black Lives Matter

-### 👋  Hello, I'm Damien, and I am a software engineer.
+### 👋  Hello, I'm Damien, and I am a research software engineer.

-I enjoy programming languages and am quite comfortable in a few domains:
+I enjoy programming languages, the theory underlying them, and am quite comfortable in a few domains:
 - Distributed systems
 - AI/ML modeling & infrastructure
 - Cloud native infrastructure / container orchestration
 - Mobile
+- Embedded

 I think modern approaches and practices can be applied to any programming language or ecosystem.
 Use the tool that works, as it goes.